Donations and Acquisitions

 Space

-If suitable space is not available and if public access cannot be guaranteed, an item will not normally be acquired.
+If suitable space (physical or digital) is not available, and if public access cannot be guaranteed, an item will not normally be acquired.

 The Society will acquire collections that enrich the current holdings and which are likely to be used by researchers.
-With every potential donation the Society will need to assess its storage capacity against the benefit of holding such a collection.
+With every potential donation the Society will need to assess its storage capacity and the costs of storage against the benefit of holding such a collection.

 Resources

-The total cost of ownership of an object (covering the purchase price, transport and handling charges, costs of conservation, documentation, curation, display and storage) should be considered when assessing the acquisition of an item.
+The total cost of ownership (covering the purchase price, transport and handling charges, costs of conservation, documentation, curation, display and storage) will be considered when assessing the acquisition of an item.

 Copyright

-The copyright owner should be identified, wherever possible, and either copyright assigned to the Society or a copyright licence obtained.
+The copyright owner should be identified, wherever possible, and either copyright assigned to the Society or a copyright licence agreement will be given to the Society.

 Insurance